Unrag

 • raw-sql — Direct pg driver usage

-bunx unrag init --store drizzle
+bunx unrag@latest init --store drizzle

 --dir <path> or --install-dir <path>